All Episodes

-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Great to have you here.
+And greetings, ladies and gentlemen, great to have you here.

-This is Rush Lindball.
+This is Rush Lindbaugh.

 We are in Los Angeles.

-This is the E.I.
 What is it again?

 That's it!

-It's the EIB network.
+You see, EIB network.

-Oh man, how embarrassing was that, folks?
+Oh, man, how embarrassing was that, folks?

 Nothing went wrong today.

-I forgot the name of my network.
+Everything's smooth as silk, but look, I forgot the name of my network.

-Debate society.
+Debate Society.

 Yeah.